Getting Mercury Poisoning - so you don't have to

-*New for 2017
+*New for 2019

 For a very long time, Michelin turned its nose up at sushi.
 They won't admit it, but we all can guess why.
 Sushi is to traditional cooking what greasy, fast food is to... traditional cooking.
 In recent years though, that has begun to change.
 As sushi has begun to infiltrate the old guard, I have - in turn - received more requests to identify the sushi restaurants that appear on the Michelin lists all over the world.
-And while I would rather everyone just trust my judgment for sushi restaurants, the truth is that Michelin carries heavy weight in the food blogosphere.
+And while I would rather everyone just trust my judgment for sushi restaurants the truth is that Michelin still carries heavy weight in the food world.
 So below, you'll see a breakdown of all sushi restaurants that have received the coveted Michelin stars in the most recent guides for the United States.
 Scroll down below the jump for the list.